dannsam/xenko-docs/manual/graphics/graphics-compositor/index.md

 ## Open the graphics compositor editor

 >[!Note]
->The graphics compositor editor is a beta feature, and a little unstable.
-It will be improved in future Xenko versions.
+>The graphics compositor editor is an experimental feature.
+It will be improved in future versions.

 In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor** asset.